 3. PHYSICAL DEVELOPMENT

-Using the Jolly Phonics system, Read Write Ink and Letters and sounds programmes we encourage children to link sounds to letters, which helps them to begin reading and writing.
+Using the Little Wandle Letters and Sounds programme, we encourage children to link sounds to letters, which helps them to begin reading and writing.
 They are given access to a wide range of reading materials to both ignite their interest, and practice their newly-acquired skills.
 Story time takes place daily where the children listen to their favourite stories, fairy tales and non-fiction stories.

 Children are supported in developing their understanding of problem solving, reasoning and numeracy in a broad range of contexts - they can explore, enjoy, learn, practice and talk about their developing understanding.
 They are constantly provided with opportunities to practice these skills and to gain confidence.
-The children follow the White Rose maths programme which provides a lot of wonderful ‘hand’s on ‘activities which link to numbers, shape, space, measure and problem-solving challenges.
+The children follow the Maths Mastery and White Rose Maths programme which provides a lot of wonderful ‘hand’s on ‘activities which link to number, shape, space, measure and problem-solving challenges.